vanilla-reforged/vmangos-docker/README.md

 Use Tailscale and keep in mind that any port you bind to a container may bypass UFW and become exposed to the public internet.

 This is fine as long as you only expose the ports that actually need internet access.
-For example, you can keep the Mangos database private and access it over Tailscale instead.
+For example, you can keep the Mangos database private and access it over Tailscale instead using f.e. ```tailscale serve --tcp 3306 tcp://127.0.0.1:3306```.

 ### Using UFW